cesarvr/blog/content/post/prometheus.md

 mathjax: false
 ---

-One of the advantages of running applications on containers aside from running in isolation, is that we can easily can create applications that collaborate between each other.
-They can collaborate via intranet by making call to other nodes inside the cluster but they can collaborate internally inside the pod.
+The Pod is an abstraction in Kubernetes and OpenShift that models a machine, this mean that the containers running inside a Pod share resources like filesystem (same PVC) and network namespaces.
+We can use multiple containers to isolate various aspect of the applications.

 <!--more-->

-The pod is a abstraction in Kubernetes/OpenShift that models a machine from the point of view of the container, this mean that they are some properties that hold true for the containers running inside the pod, like they are able to share resources like filesystem (same PVC) and same network namespaces.
-This is has great side effects, as we can extend and improve functionality of existing running applications.

 To illustrate this point I going to write two containers/applications one application will serve a static web pages and the other one will intercept and measure the traffic handle by the first one.